 These variables will influence when and how NAP support is delivered.
 Schools may choose to timetable NAP support on a single day of the week, on a daily basis, or spread the support throughout the week.
-Schools may choose to offer NAP support using different instructional modes including targeted intensive English sessions, withdrawal lessons, parallel classes, specialised programs, various co-teaching models, and by incorporating the development and enhancement of teaching and learning materials, resources, units of work and programs.
+Schools may choose to offer NAP support using different instructional modes including targeted intensive English sessions, withdrawal lessons, parallel classes, specialised programs, various co-teaching models, and by incorporating the development and modification of materials.
 Teachers delivering NAP support, whether class teachers and EAL/D teachers, may choose to work collaboratively and develop joint teaching programs together.